lesiak/snippets-of-knowledge/Spring.md

 * [Spring @Component, @Repository, @Service and @Controller Annotations](http://howtodoinjava.com/spring/spring-core/how-to-use-spring-component-repository-service-and-controller-annotations/)
 * [Difference between Spring @Component, @Service, @Repository, @Controller](http://latest-tutorial.com/2015/01/19/difference-spring-component-service-repository-controller/)

+# Spring in Action, pg 45
+@Bean, Spring will
+intercept any calls to it and ensure that the bean produced by that method is returned rather than allowing it to be invoked again.

+By default, all beans in Spring are singletons

+To avoid referring to a bean by calling its method.
+This approach to referring to other beans is usually the best choice

+nothing that says the CompactDisc bean even needs to be declared in JavaConfig; it could have been discovered by component scanning or declared in XML
+@Bean
+public CDPlayer cdPlayer(CompactDisc compactDisc) {
+return new CDPlayer(compactDisc);
+}

+# Thymeleaf expressions ${} vs *{}:

+The ${} expressions (such as ${spitter}) are variable expressions.
+Normally, these are Object-Graph Navigation Language (OGNL) expressions (http://commons.apache.org/proper/commons-ognl/).
+But when used with Spring, they’re SpEL expressions.
+In the case of ${spitter}, it resolves to the model property whose key is spitter.
+As for *{} expressions, they’re selection expressions.
+Whereas variable expressions are evaluated against the entire SpEL context, selection expressions are evaluated on a selected object.

 # Spring Mvc
 * [Simplest Spring MVC Hello World Example](http://crunchify.com/simplest-spring-mvc-hello-world-example-tutorial-spring-model-view-controller-tips/)